Zaryn-Ooi/Amazon-Best-Selling-Books/README.md

 [Data Source](https://www.kaggle.com/sootersaalu/amazon-top-50-bestselling-books-2009-2019/code)

 Dataset on Amazon's Top 50 bestselling books from 2009 to 2019.
 Contains 550 books, data has been categorized into fiction and non-fiction using Goodreads

+This project uses SQL (for data cleaning and data exploration) and Tableau (for data visualization).